gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 Simple right? 😆

-In below example, we will create a simple **iterable function** to understand more.
+In the below example, we will create a simple **iterable function** to understand more.

 **👉🏻 Note:** By default functions are **not iterable**.